counternote/counternote/README.md

 # Sounds

-Sounds in Counternote come in three varieties — those where pitch is the defining characteristic, *tones* and *spans*, and those where pitch is indeterminate or incidental, *raps*.
+Sounds in Counternote come in two varieties — those where pitch is the defining characteristic, *tones*, and those where pitch is indeterminate or incidental, *raps*.

 ## Tones